Aravind-11/Introduction-to-CUDA/README.md

-# 🚀 CUDA Thrust & High-Performance Computing Examples
+# CUDA Thrust & High-Performance Computing Examples

-A hands-on collection of CUDA examples and exercises focused on performance optimization, parallel algorithms, and their application to fundamental Deep Learning components.
+CUDA examples and exercises focused on performance optimization, parallel algorithms, and their application to fundamental Deep Learning components.

-## 🌟 Project Goals
+## Project Goals

 This repository serves as an **interactive learning environment** to master key parallel computing concepts: